wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab9/lab9.md

 62. Was Laura Bennett permitted to login?

 63. Run ```dzdo systemctl restart firewalld```

+    !!!warning
+        If you receive errors on the command where you would see something like "Sorry cannot login..", have you logged into the cloud tenant as lbennet@greensafe.lab?
+        For MFA to work, as defined in the MFA policy, the user MUST have an account in the Cloud tenant.
+This can be established by opening the Admin Portal and logging in with the account.
+Without the account available in the cloud tenant, you might get errors pointing towards the Cloud Connector not available, MFA failures etc.

 64. Was Laura Bennett permitted to run this command?